kucosjs/kucos/README.md

 <h1 style="text-align:center;">Introducing Kucos <a href="https://kucos.js.org"><img style="vertical-align:middle;" src="https://kucos.js.org/assets/img/kucos.gif" /></a></h1>
 <img src="https://i.imgur.com/oxUGn7M.gif" style="width: 600px;display: block; margin: 0 auto;" alt="Screenshot of Kucos">

+### Please notice, this is a version that is being heavily developed, so I do not recommend using it in production yet.
+But to try it out locally is highly recommended!

 Simple and privacy focused comments with kudos.